Financial Aid FAQs

-1. What forms do I need to complete for Financial Aid at SJU?
+1. Which forms do I need to complete for Financial Aid at SJU?

-- The only required form for financial assistance is the FAFSA.
+The only required form for financial assistance is the Free Application for Federal Student Aid (FAFSA).
+Saint Joseph's University's school code is 003367.

-3. When will I receive my Financial Aid Package from SJU?
+3. When will I receive my financial aid award from SJU?

-4. When must I accept the Award Letter?
+4. When must I accept or decline my financial aid award?

-5. Do I need to do an additional application for state grants?
+5. Do I need to complete an additional application for state grants?

 - If you live in Pennsylvania and have filed the FAFSA, you must also file the Pennsylvania State Grant Form by May 1.